palant/js-analysis/README.md

 This tool can unpack some types of Webpack bundles, placing individual JavaScript modules into a directory.
 The modules will be beautified the way `beautify.js` would do it.

+## Beautification steps

+There are currently three modifications performed on the code by the tools.
+Depending on the command line flags some steps might be skipped.

+1. Give each variable a unique word-like name, performed by `lib/generateVariableNames.js`.
+2. Simplify various code constructs which are typically introduced by code minification, performed by `lib/rewriteCode.js`.
+3. Deduce names for some variables from their context, performed by `lib/deduceVariableNames.js`.

 ## Code rewriting approach

 These tools use [esprima](https://esprima.org/) to parse JavaScript into an Abstract Syntax Tree (AST).
 That tree is then modified based on various patterns and saved back as JavaScript code.
-Pattern processing functionality is implemented in `lib/patterns.js` library, the actual patterns applied can be found in `lib/rewriteCode.js`.
+Pattern processing functionality is implemented in `lib/patterns.js` library, the actual patterns applied can be found in `lib/rewriteCode.js` and `lib/deduceVariableNames.js`.

 A pattern is a piece of valid JavaScript code.
 It can contain a number of placeholders that will be considered when the pattern is matched against the AST or used to generate a new AST segment.
 Placeholders with the same name a required to have the same value for the pattern to match, placeholders with different names can have different values.